Can A New Boiler Increase the Value of My House?

 iHeat Boilers from £10.32

-Although buying a new boiler can be expensive, companies such as us at iHeat, offer a range of finance plans ranging from 0% apr for 2 years or our 10 year option at 11.9% APR and warranties between 7 and 10 years.
+Don't worry about new boiler cost, companies such as us at iHeat, offer a range of finance plans ranging from 0% apr for 2 years or our 10 year option at 11.9% APR and warranties between 7 and 10 years.
 For a fixed quote, fill in some details here and we'll do the work for you.

 Alternatively, give us a call on 0333 305 6880 and we'd be happy to answer any questions you may have.